 Job Options for Public Relations Majors

-According to PayScale.com, median salaries of public relations-related careers in March 2014 were:
+According to PayScale.com, median salaries for public relations-related careers as of January 2016 were:

 Coursework in a Public Relations Program

-Typical coursework for public relations majors focuses on such topics as advertising, speech writing, political campaigns, image management, marketing, promotion and public relations writing.
+Typical coursework for public relations majors focuses on such topics as media ethics and law, campaign planning, advertising, multimedia storytelling, public speaking, journalism, and public relations writing.